Skip to content

 Alert: TLSCertExpiringSoon.

-Use the alert table to identify cn, then check Traefik ACME state and public edge runbook context in Public edge incidents.
-The source metric is traefik_tls_certs_not_after_timestamp.
+Correlate by Traefik certificate cn (volatile sans/serial labels are aggregated away).
+Use the firing alert to identify cn, then check Traefik ACME state and public edge runbook context in Public edge incidents.
+The source metric is traefik_tls_certs_not_after.

 Ansible convergence